How the ChondroFiller Injection Works in the Joint

 Biological Potential — With Realistic Expectations

 Because it is collagen-based, ChondroFiller has biological potential and works in harmony with the joint rather than simply masking pain.
+The device is acellular — meaning it contains no cells itself — and is designed to recruit the body's own progenitor cells into the scaffold, where they may contribute to tissue repair.
 However, it is best understood as a supportive, joint-preserving injection, not a guaranteed repair.
 It is not a cure for arthritis, does not reverse joint degeneration, and does not regrow a new joint surface.
 How much it helps, and for how long, varies from person to person.

 What the Evidence Suggests